 by Ademi Yestayeva

 The text examines the socio-economic and cultural reasons behind the necessity of bilingualism (English and French) in Canada, and the importance of a respectful relationship between English Canadians and French Canadians for a prospering and functioning society.
 It explores the development of bilingualism from an early stage, when French had an inferior status and was often prohibited to use.
-It explains the “Quiet Revolution” that occurred in Quebec in 1960s, when dominantly English-speaking people started to realise that French was becoming more important as a language of communication.
+It explains the Quiet Revolution that occurred in Quebec in 1960s.
 This is a crucial moment for understanding the reason behind and the further development of the bilingual culture in Canada, which is the topic of my episode.
-It also explains the immersion program models that were first introduced back then, and the many benefits that kind of learning environment had on the students, which should encourage monolingual Canadians to express more interest in learning French and helping Canada maintain the bilingual culture that is crucial to its essence.
+It also explains the immersion program models that were first introduced back then, and the many benefits that kind of learning environment had on the students, which should encourage monolingual Canadians to express more interest in learning the other official language, and helping Canada maintain the bilingual culture that is crucial to its essence and national identity.

 2. Lepage, Jean-François and Jean-Pierre Corbeil.
 2013.
 “The evolution of English–French bilingualism in Canada from 1961 to 2011.”
 Insights on Canadian Society, May, Statistics Canada Catalogue no. 75-006-X.